-Bare-knuckle boxing or fisticuffs is a sport which is known all around the world as the original form of boxing and it is also closely similar to the ancient combat sports.
+Bare-knuckle boxing or fisticuffs is a sport that is known all around the world as the original form of boxing and it is also closely similar to the ancient combat sports.
 In this sport, two individuals participate to fight against each other without using boxing gloves or any other type of padding on their hands.

 The thing that makes this sport different from a street fight is that it has a set of rules, which means that you cannot strike a downed opponent.